SimpleHydrogen/pyxboxcontroller/README.md

 ## Getting the current state of the controller
 The current state of the controller can be gotten with:
 `state:XboxControllerState = controller.state`
-This returns a `XboxControllerState` object.
+This returns an `XboxControllerState` object.

 Some examples of accessing the states' values: